 Second branchial cleft cyst

-A second branchial cleft cyst is a cystic dilatation of remnant of the 2ndbranchial apparatus, and along with 2nd branchial fistulae and sinuses accounts for 95% of all branchial cleft anomalies.
+Second branchial cleft cysts are a cystic dilatation of the remnant of the second branchial cleft (see branchial apparatus), and along with second branchial fistulae and sinuses accounts for 95% of all branchial cleft anomalies.

-Although a congenital abnormality, they tend to present in early adulthood (10-40 years of age) often after minor trauma on infection.
-Second branchial cleft sinus or fistulas on the other hand present earlier.
+Although a congenital abnormality, they tend to present in early adulthood (10-40 years of age) often after minor trauma or infection.
+Second branchial cleft sinus or fistulas, on the other hand, present earlier.
+Fistulas extend from the skin surface anterior to the middle of the sternocleidomastoid muscle, pass between the internal and external carotid arteries and eventually drain into the tonsillar fossa.

-Typically second branchial cleft cysts present as a rounded swelling just below angle of mandible, anterior to sternocleidomastoid (although the position is variable - see classification below).
+Typically, second branchial cleft cysts present as a rounded swelling just below the angle of mandible, anterior to the sternocleidomastoid (although the position is variable - see classification below).

-The cyst is typically filled with mucoid material, is well circumscribed and other than presenting as a swelling, is asymptomatic.
-If infected however, then surrounding stranding and skin changes are evident.
+The cyst is typically filled with mucoid material, is well circumscribed and other than presenting as localized swelling, is asymptomatic.
+However, if infected, surrounding fat stranding and skin changes are evident.

-Cysts can occur anywhere along the course of the second branchial apparatus, from the pharyngeal wall to the skin, as it passes laterally and inferiorly between the ICA and ECA.
-The angle of the mandible is a frequent location.
+Cysts can occur anywhere along the course of the second branchial apparatus, from the pharyngeal wall to the skin, as it passes laterally and inferiorly between the internal and external carotid arteries.
+The angle of the mandible is a common location.

 • fluid density centrally